10 Easy Steps For Budgeting Recurring Expenses

 These are bills like mortgage/rent, utilities, and car payments.

-Click the image or link above to get your free copy of my Google Sheet
+Click the image or link above to get to the full page version of the tool.

 5. You Can Reduce The “Fixed” Amount

 You should now have a complete list of all your monthly recurring and periodic expenses.
 Take a step back and look at them.
 Are you in the habit of paying the “fixed” amount month after month?
 How can you reduce any of them?
-Call your cable company, cell phone provider, or insurance company and try to lower them.
-This is why I prefer the term recurring vs. fixed as you do have control over the ‘fixed’ amount you pay each month.
+Call your cable company, cell phone provider, or insurance company and try to lower their rates.
+This is why I prefer the term ‘recurring’ vs. ‘fixed,’ as you do have control over the ‘fixed’ amount you pay each month.

 6. Make A List Of All Your Utility Bills

-Utility bill payment amounts vary month to month, such as; electric, heating, and water bills.
-So electric costs would be higher in the summer, and natural gas higher in the winter months.
-To make the budgeting process easier, estimate the yearly cost for each utility, and divide that amount by 12.
-The estimated annual cost below for electricity is $2,400.
-So the monthly blended amount is $200 each month.
+Utility bill payment amounts vary month to month, such as electric, heating, and water bills.
+So, electric costs would be higher in the summer, and natural gas costs would be higher in the winter months.
+To make the budgeting process easier, estimate the annual cost for each utility and divide it by 12.
+The estimated annual cost of electricity is $900.
+So the blended monthly amount is $75.

-Click the image or link above to get your free copy of my Google Sheet
+Click the image or link above to get to the full page version of the tool.

 7. Make a List of Your Debt Payments, Excluding Your Mortgage

-Click the image or link above to get your free copy of my Google Sheet
+Click the image or link above to get to the full page version of the tool.

-Click the image or link above to get your free copy of my Google Sheet
+Click the image or link above to get to the full page version of the tool.

 9. Calculate The Amount Per Paycheck

-Click the image or link above to get your free copy of my Google Sheet
+Click the image or link above to get to the full page version of the tool.

-10. Set-up A Separate Account For Just Your Recurring Expenses
+10. Set up a Payday Routine For Just Your Recurring Expenses

-The final step is to make sure the money is there to pay your recurring and periodic expenses when they are due.
-So, you MUST set up a separate account to transfer the amount in Step 9 above into a separate bank account.
-Here is the step by step instructions on how to do this.
+The final step is to ensure the money is available to pay your recurring and periodic expenses when they are due.
+So, you MUST set up a separate account to transfer the amounts from Step 9 above.
+Here are the step-by-step instructions for doing this.

 Conclusion